openstack/kolla-ansible/doc/source/reference/bare-metal/ironic-guide.rst

 Revert to plain PXE (not recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Starting with Yoga, Ironic has changed the default PXE from plain PXE to iPXE.
-Kolla Ansible follows this upstream decision but allows users to revert to
+Kolla Ansible follows this upstream decision by choosing iPXE as the default
+for Ironic Inspector but allows users to revert to the previous default of
-plain PXE.
-Please note Kolla Ansible does not support plain PXE and iPXE at the
-same time - the user must choose one.

-If you have to revert to plain iPXE, set:
+plain PXE by setting the following in
+``/etc/kolla/globals.yml``:

 .. code-block:: yaml

    enable_ironic_ipxe: "no"

-And also remove ``ipxe`` from the ``enabled_boot_interfaces`` in
-``/etc/kolla/config/ironic.conf``, leaving only ``pxe`` (and possibly other
-alternatives) around:
+To revert Ironic to previous default as well, set ``pxe`` as
+``default_boot_interface`` in ``/etc/kolla/config/ironic.conf``:

 .. code-block:: yaml

    [DEFAULT]
-   enabled_boot_interfaces = pxe
+   default_boot_interface = pxe

-When iPXE booting is enabled, the ``ironic_ipxe`` container is used to serve
-the iPXE boot images as described below.
-Regardless of that setting, the
-same container is used to support the ``direct`` deploy interface.

 Attach ironic to external keystone (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~